 Last Updated on

 You may be asking yourself, “How do I clean my solar panels?”
 Or, “Do I need to clean my solar panels?”
-Take to these eight tips before you shell out money for expensive products or a services.
+Take to these eight tips before you shell out money for expensive products or services.

 #1: Most solar panel arrays are self-cleaning.
-Solar panel cleaning is not necessary unless you can visibly see built-up dirt on your solar panels that has outlasted multiple rainstorms.
+Solar panel cleaning is not necessary unless you can visibly see built-up dirt on your solar panels that have outlasted multiple rainstorms.
 More often than not, there is no need to worry about cleaning solar panels.

 #2: Things like dirt, grime and bird poop do not need to cover an entire panel to have an effect.
 Any amount of obstruction to sun exposure can influence your system’s energy production.
 Keep an eye out for fallen branches, leaves and accumulated dust.